 The name of a class of information.
 Its values are defined by the user's or DL's ADMD and PRMD (if any) in combination.
+It corresponds to the type in the first element of the DomainDefinedAttribute sequence of X.411.

 The name of a class of information.
 Its values are defined by the user's or DL's ADMD and PRMD (if any) in combination.
+It corresponds to the type in the second element of the DomainDefinedAttribute sequence of X.411.

 The name of a class of information.
 Its values are defined by the user's or DL's ADMD and PRMD (if any) in combination.
+It corresponds to the type in the third element of the DomainDefinedAttribute sequence of X.411.

 The name of a class of information.
 Its values are defined by the user's or DL's ADMD and PRMD (if any) in combination.
+It corresponds to the type in the fourth element of the DomainDefinedAttribute sequence of X.411.

 An instance of the class of information that the Domain Type 1 attribute denotes.
+It corresponds to the value in the first element of the DomainDefinedAttribute sequence of X.411.

 An instance of the class of information that the Domain Type 2 attribute denotes.
+It corresponds to the value in the second element of the DomainDefinedAttribute sequence of X.411.

 An instance of the class of information that the Domain Type 3 attribute denotes.
+It corresponds to the value in the third element of the DomainDefinedAttribute sequence of X.411.

 An instance of the class of information that the Domain Type 4 attribute denotes.
+It corresponds to the value in the fourth element of the DomainDefinedAttribute sequence of X.411.